I actually can't believe it's the fastest three hours in media.

 That's the competing desire.

-To be a socialist but not look like one at the same time.
+To be a socialist, but not look like one at the same time.

-The battle in Wisconsin over public employee unions has left Obama facing a tricky balance between showing solidarity with longtime political supporters, i.e.
+The battle in Wisconsin over public employee unions has left Obama facing a tricky balance between showing solidarity with longtime political supporters, i.e. the unions, and projecting a message in favor of deep spending cuts to reduce the debt.

-Sorry you're losing it, Mr. President.
+Sorry, you're losing it, Mr. President.

 You are siding with the budget busters.